joreilly/PeopleInSpace/README.md

 * Web (Kotlin/JS + React Wrapper)
 * JVM (small Ktor back end service + `Main.kt` in `common` module)

-It makes use of basic API (http://open-notify.org/Open-Notify-API/People-In-Space/) to show list of people currently in space and also the position of the International Space Station (inspired by https://kousenit.org/2019/12/19/a-few-astronomical-examples-in-kotlin/)!
-The list is shown on Android using **Jetpack Compose**, on iOS using **SwiftUI** and on Web using Kotlin/JS React wrapper.
+It makes use of [Open Notify PeopleInSpace API] http://open-notify.org/Open-Notify-API/People-In-Space/) to show list of people currently in space and also the position of the International Space Station (inspired by https://kousenit.org/2019/12/19/a-few-astronomical-examples-in-kotlin/)!

+The project is include as sample in the official (Kotlin Multiplatform Mobile docs)[https://kotlinlang.org/docs/mobile/samples.html#peopleinspace] and also the [Google Dev Library](https://devlibrary.withgoogle.com/products/android)

 Related posts:
 * [Minimal Kotlin Multiplatform project using Compose and SwiftUI](https://johnoreilly.dev/posts/minimal-kotlin-platform-compose-swiftui/)